misakey/backend/docs/content/endpoints/box_key_shares.md

 Key Splitting consists in splitting a secret key in several (currently, always two) *key shares*.
 One share alone is completely useless, but by combining two shares of a key one can recover the secret key.

-For now we only use this technique for invitation links in boxes: instead of sending the box secret key to the guest, we send a share of the key.
+We use this technique for invitation links in boxes: instead of sending the box secret key to the guest, we send a share of the key.
 This makes the link less sensitive: it mitigates the security consequences of an invitation link ending up in malicious hands.